Maximally stretched laminations on geometrically finite hyperbolic manifolds: Open questions

 \subsection{Semicontinuity of the stretch locus}

-Is the stretch locus $(j,\rho)\mapsto E(j,\rho)$ upper semicontinuous for the Hausdorff topology when $C(j,\rho)$ is arbitrary, in arbitrary dimension~$n$?
-Proposition~\ref{prop:semicontE} answers this question affirmatively in dimension $n=2$ for $C(j,\rho)>1$; the case $C(j,\rho)=1$ might allow for a proof along the same lines, using chain recurrence (suitably generalized).
+Is the stretch locus map $(j,\rho)\mapsto E(j,\rho)$ upper semicontinuous for the Hausdorff topology when $C(j,\rho)$ is arbitrary, in arbitrary dimension~$n$?
+Proposition~\ref{prop:semicontE} answers this question affirmatively in dimension $n=2$ for $C(j,\rho)>1$; the case $C(j,\rho)=1$ might allow for a proof along the same lines, using chain recurrence (suitably generalized as in Section~\ref{subsec:ch-rec} above).